 - Disaster recovery planning

-What can you earn as a graduate in technology consulting?
+How much can you earn as a graduate in technology consulting?

 Earning potential can vary significantly for technology consultants.
 Salaries are highly dependent upon experience and exactly what line of service you specialise in.
 However, typical graduate starting salaries are in the region of £28,000 to £30,000, with some firms offering as much as £35,000.
+Learn more about technology consulting salary expectations.

 Salaries tend to be lower if it includes a training contract which will allow you to become industry qualified.
 Despite the lower salary, this can be an excellent long-term choice as that training will stand you in excellent stead later on in your career.